Trainee apprenticeship scheme

 Please note that if your grade is lower than the above you are highly unlikely to get through to the next stage.

-Stage 3 will be a zoom or in person meeting with Jan Friend and at least one other manager in the practice.
+Stage 2 will be a zoom or in person meeting with Jan Friend and Scott Russell.

 The final stage will be a second interview which will be in the office to meet departmental managers.